 - temporary erectile dysfunction (inability to obtain or maintain an erection) in men

 Most of these side effects gradually disappear after the course of treatment has been completed.

-Side effects of immunotherapy include:
+Side effects of interferon alpha are common and can include:

 - high temperature (fever) of 38°C (100.4°F) or above